 Major Effects of cocaine use on health

-Originally used by medical professionals as a pain reliever and anesthetic, this controlled substance is being abused by a large number of individuals.
+Cocaine has had some medical uses previously.
+It was used by medical professionals as a pain reliever and anesthetic.
+However, this controlled substance is being abused by a large number of individuals.
 The highly addictive nature of the drug causes many neurological changes in the brain and causes a person to form a dependency on the substance.
-Individuals who are addicted to the substance are advised to visit a cocaine rehab in New Jersey to overcome the disease of substance addiction.
+Cocaine addiction is dangerous and individuals addicted to cocaine must seek treatment immediately.
+Always access treatment at a professional cocaine rehab in New Jersey to overcome the disease of addiction.

 What exactly is cocaine?